thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

 Now that we've included it in a commit, the file `chapter1.txt` will be
 <dfn>tracked</dfn> by Git: if we make any changes to the file in future, Git
 will notice that it has changed and needs to be committed again.
-Practically, this means that we can run `git add` without a file name to add future changes to `chapter1.txt` (and any other tracked files) to the index.

 ## Summary